Leoneq/iNapMalinka/readme.md

 <a href='https://ko-fi.com/V7V2B5527' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi3.png?v=3' border='0' alt='Buy Me a milk cup at ko-fi.com' /></a>

 ## What's iNap Malinka?
 It was mostly made as a decent Raspberry based NRF24L01 transmitter, but as it turns out you can play some games on this.
-It's based on RetroPie so any retro game, including ports, can be played on this.
-But as it's mostly a device for tinkering on-the-go, there's additional USB for any kind of peripheral, HDMI port, and a decent audio section to work as a little function generator.
+You can install RetroPie so any retro game, including ports, can be played on Malinka.
+But as it's mostly a device for tinkering on-the-go, there's additional USB for any kind of peripheral, HDMI port, and a decent audio section too.
-Not only that, it's as big as your phone, with only 12mm thickness.
+Not only that, it's just as big as your phone, with only 12mm thickness.
 Two joysticks, 3.5" capacitive touch screen, powered by Raspberry Pi Zero 2W.
-But, if you're just interested about gaming, you can totally ignore the radio section and use it as a small, DIY handheld.
+But, if you're just interested about gaming, you can totally ignore the radio section and use it as a small, DIY handheld!
+You can use it as a mobile HMI too, as besides of NRF24L01 you can use WiFi and Bluetooth.

 ## Why Malinka?
 * extremely small size compared to other pi handhelds
 * big, colorful LCD with touch!
 * two joysticks allowing to play more modern games
 * NRF24L01 radio makes it a perfect remote!!
-* only 3 external ICs, without any aux microcontroller
+* only 3 external ICs, **without** any aux microcontroller
 * stereo sound output and a headphone jack
 * with a keyboard, it can act as a little PC
 * uses parts from Nintendo Switch